ossc-db/pg_hint_plan/docs/hint_details.md

 `VALUES` expressions in `FROM` clause are named as `*VALUES*` internally these can be hinted if it is the only `VALUES` of a query.
-Two or more `VALUES` expressions in a query cannot be distinguised by looking at an `EXPLAIN` result, resulting in ambiguous results:
+Two or more `VALUES` expressions in a query cannot be distinguished by looking at an `EXPLAIN` result, resulting in ambiguous results:

 ```sql